Time Travel - General Considerations

 The concept of predetermination has worked with some Star Trek episodes such as TOS: "Assignment: Earth", where the Enterprise crew is responsible for a nuclear detonation in the atmosphere in the 1960's, which will be exactly the reason for their time travel 300 years later.
 The same goes for the TNG episode "Time's Arrow".
 Here Data's head is found in a cave, which is the incentive for a time travel in the course of which Data actually loses his head.
 In these stories there is only one timeline and they are therefore self-consistent.
 On the other hand, the two episodes are inconsistent with the many cases in Star Trek where an old timeline is substituted with a new one.
 Still, the concept of predestination must exist in the Star Trek Universe.
 Otherwise Dulmer and Lucsly wouldn't hate it (DS9: "Trials and Tribble-ations").

 Although not quite as obviously as in the prevention theory, the concept of a predestined timeline is also an offense against free will.
 If we are confined to one timeline although time travel is possible, our lives are predetermined as is the whole universe.
-If we are not able to control our life in the past, nor can we do it in the present or future, since time does not "know" whether a person is a time traveler changing history or a "legitimate" contemporary.
+If we are not able to control our life in the past, we can't do it in the present or future either, since time does not "know" whether a person is a time traveler changing history or a "legitimate" person that belongs into this time.
 The same dilemma as with the closely related concept of self-fulfilling prophecies arises.
 Any action inevitably leads to the predicted future.
 All decisions that seem to originate from our brains are then actually controlled by an omnipotent force that is pulling the strings.
 Like with the prevention theory too, an approach to develop a logical time travel concept ultimately turns into a theological problem.

 Predestination theory: timelines and equivalent system